List of United States ODI cricketers

 In 2018, the ICC restructured the qualification pathway for the World Cup, and in the process disbanded the World Cricket League.
 In its place, three new tournaments were created: 2020–22 ICC Cricket World Cup Super League, 2019–21 ICC Cricket World Cup League 2, 2019–21 ICC Cricket World Cup Challenge League.
 Matches in the Super League and League 2 were automatically granted ODI status by the ICC.
 As the U.S. qualified for League 2, they have been granted ODI status till 2022 World cup.)

-To date, 49 players have represented the United States in ODI matches.
+As of early January 2026, 51 players have represented the United States in ODI matches.